Inhomogeneous random graphs with infinite-mean fitness variables: Introduction

-where $\eps$ is a parameter tuning the overall density of edges in the graph and playing a crucial rule in the analysis of the model.
-This inhomogeneous model is a special example of models where the connection probability between vertices $i$ and $j$ in \eqref{eq:connectionprob} is replaced by $\min\{1, \,\kappa_n(W_i,W_j)\}$, where $\kappa_n: [0,\, \infty)^2\to [0,1]$ is a well-behaved function, and the weights are drawn independently from a certain distribution.
-In the physics literature, these are called `fitness' or `hidden variable' network models~\cite{caldarelli2002scale,boguna2003class,garlaschelli2007self}.
-In the mathematical literature, a well-known example is the generalized random graph model~\cite{chung2002average}.
-Generally, due to the integrability conditions on $\kappa_n$ and moment properties of $F_W$, these models have a locally tree-like structure.
-We refer to Chapter 6 of \cite{van2016random} for the properties of the degree distribution and also for further geometric structures, \cite{bollobas2007phase, van2022}.
-Models with exactly the same connection probability as in Eq.~\eqref{eq:connectionprob0}, but with finite-mean weights, have been considered previously~\cite{norros2006conditionally,caron2017sparse}.
+More in general, Eq.~\eqref{eq:connectionprob0} represents a special example of connection probability between vertices $i$ and $j$ defined as $\kappa_n(W_i,W_j)$, where $\kappa_n: [0,\, \infty)^2\to [0,1]$ is a well-behaved function and the weights are drawn independently from a certain distribution.
+In the physics literature, these are called `fitness' or `hidden variable' network models~[\cite{caldarelli2002scale,boguna2003class,garlaschelli2007self}].
+In the mathematical literature, a well-known example is the generalized random graph model~[\cite{chung2002average,van2013critical}].
+In most of the cases considered in the literature so far, due to the integrability conditions on $\kappa_n$ and moment properties of $F_W$, these models have a locally tree-like structure.
+We refer to Chapter 6 of~\cite{van2016random} for the properties of the degree distribution and to~\cite{bollobas2007phase, van2022} for further geometric structures.
+Models with exactly the same connection probability as in Eq.~\eqref{eq:connectionprob0}, but with finite-mean weights, have been considered previously~[\cite{Rodgers_2005,norros2006conditionally,van2013critical, bhamidiscaling, bhamidi2018multiplicative}].
 In this article we are instead interested in the non-standard case of infinite mean of the weights, corresponding to the choice $\alpha\in (0,1)$ as mentioned above.
 A combination of the specific form of the connection probability~\eqref{eq:connectionprob0} and these heavy-tailed weights make the model interesting.
-We believe that many mathematical features of an \emph{ultra-small world} network can be captured through this model.
+We believe that certain mathematical features of an \emph{ultra-small world} network, where the degrees exhibit infinite variance, can be captured by this model.
+In this case, due to the absence of a finite mean, the typical distances may be much slower than the doubly-logarithmic behavior (in relation to the graph's size) observed in ultra-small networks (refer to \cite{van2017scale} for further discussion on this).